GCT-Studios/JwarRef/content/Feats/Warning Bark.md

 subject: Special
 limitations:
   - OpG
+revision: 1
 ---
-Play in the Main Phase.
-Remove [[Prone]] Markers from Friendly models.
-Friendly Models cannot be [[Surprised]] for the Current Activation.
+Friendly Models remove Prone Markers and cannot be surprised for the rest of the current activation.
-Until the End Phase, Friendly Models Deploying gain one Activation Counter.
+Friendly Models that were Deployed this turn or are later Deployed this turn gain one Activation Counter.